SuperDARN/DDWG/policies_procedures.md

 * Any problems or roadblocks the DDWG encountered over the past year
 * Any major or noteworthy events that occurred over the past year
-* A summary of certain data statistics such as the quantity of data placed in repositories, blacklisted files, updated files, and a comparison with previous years’ statistics
+* A summary of certain data statistics such as the quantity of data placed in repositories, blocked files, updated files, and a comparison with previous years’ statistics
 * A summary of gap resolution activities
 * A summary of any official SuperDARN mirror downtimes over the past year
 * Any future work that will be performed